goh-chunlin/Lunar.OCR/README.md

 ## License ##

-This library is distributed under the GPL-3.0 License found in the [LICENSE](./LICENSE) file.
+This project is distributed under the GPL-3.0 License found in the [LICENSE](./LICENSE) file.